WarrenWongCodes/RickLovesMorty/README.md

 ### Navigation Bar

+- The navigation bar was built utilizing the React Router.
+The React Router API allows us to build single page applications with navigation without the need for page refreshing, which dramatically improves user experience and render times.

+- The React Router uses the Router and Link components, which prevents page refreshes and allows the user to use the browsers functionality like a forward and back button in order to maintain the correct page view.

 ![Navigation Bar](client/assets/navigation.png 'Search bar feature')

 ### Search

+- The search bar utilizes GET /characters endpoint which can be provided query parameters for the category and the query string.
+These two query parameters correspond to the Rick and Morty API, allowing for seamless filtering of the 600+ characters available.

+- Material-UI was utilized for this feature.
+Material-UI provides minimalist React components, built utilizing Material Design framework in order for fast and clean web development.

 ![Search Bar](client/assets/search.png 'Search bar feature')

 ### Pagination

+- Utilizing React Hooks to store state of the current page traversed, which serves as the query parameter for my GET /character endpoint.

+- Latency was vastly increased with the use of Redis.
+Redis is a great database caching technology that is optimized for speed using data structures such as hashes and sets.
+Each page and its corresponding data was stored as a key value pair, after the user's first click on the respective page.

 ![Pagination](client/assets/pagination.png 'pagination feature')

 ### Favorites

+- The favorites collection utilizes the POST /character endpoint to add a user's favorite Rick and Morty characters, and persists in a MongoDB database collection.

+- Characters can be removed from the collection with the DELETE /character endpoint.

 ![favorite characters](client/assets/favorites.png 'favorite characters feature')